echolevel/Fader3/README.md

 ## Project Spec

 A 14-bit USB MIDI controller with 3 long-throw (100mm) faders in a compact case.
-There are no buttons or display screens, in order to keep the desk footprint as small as possible: 6.7cm wide, 13.6cm deep and 2.5cm high.
+There are no buttons or display screens, in order to keep the desk footprint as SMALL as possible: 6.7cm wide, 13.6cm deep and 2.5cm high.

 Fader3 acts as a conventional 7-bit MIDI controller by default, but when an inexpensive external ADC board is added, each fader can individually be set to act as a 14-bit, high resolution MIDI control.
 This increases the number of possible steps in the control range from 128 to 16,384 and can greatly smooth parameter adjustments, avoiding any audible 'stepping' on things like volume envelopes or filter sweeps.